-1 year (renewable) - 2.
-How many residence permits were issued to beneficiaries from the activation of the Temporary Protection Directive?
-104,870 as of the 17th April 202448 Upon obtaining temporary protection, beneficiaries of temporary protection are issued with a Certificate of Temporary Protection.
+A. Status and residence 1.
+Residence permit Indicators: Residence permit - 1.
+What is the duration of residence permits granted to beneficiaries of temporary protection?
+1 year (renewable) - How many residence permits were issued to beneficiaries from the activation of the Temporary Protection Directive?
+112,189 as of the 2nd February 202550 Upon obtaining temporary protection, beneficiaries of temporary protection are issued with a Certificate of Temporary Protection.
 Certificates are issued by the Department of Justice and can be obtained following registration at Citywest Processing hub in West Dublin or one of the dedicated Ukraine Support Centres located in Cork and Limerick.
 In order to demonstrate eligibility for temporary protection, applicants should be able to present identity and travel documents, as well as any supporting documents (e.g. marriage certificate, birth certificate, adoption certificate etc.), and any other essential information which proves that the eligibility requirements for temporary protection are met.
 Applicants are typically required to evidence, by way of relevant exit stamp in their passport, that they were present in Ukraine on or after the outbreak of the war on 24 February 2022.
-Where an applicant fails to provide such evidence, the Irish Refugee Council was made aware of cases in which applicants were required to supply other documentary evidence, for example, receipts, evidencing their presence in Ukraine at the moment of the war outbreak.49 Where an applicant has been determined as eligible for temporary protection, a certificate confirming their status is issued to the applicant by the Department of Justice.
-This certificate confers the holder the permission to reside in Ireland for a period of up to 1 year, which may be automatically extended for further periods in accordance with the Directive.
-50 Certificates do not contain an expiry date and remain valid until the 4th March 2025.
-51 Beneficiaries of Temporary Protection may subsequently register their permission in the State and are entitled to an Irish Residence Permit (IRP) card for the duration of their temporary protection permission in Ireland.52 It should be noted that in practice, in order to open a bank account, or access employment, beneficiaries of Temporary Protection are required to possess an IRP card.53 Expired IRP cards may be renewed online whereby the applicant lives in Dublin.
-However, applicants residing outside Dublin must contact the Department of Justice by email in order to request a renewal.54 Beneficiaries of Temporary Protection in Ireland may transfer their residence to another EU Member State, however, persons wishing to do so must ensure to withdraw their temporary protection status in Ireland after having taken up Temporary Protection in another Member State.55 In order to do so, Central Statistics Office, 'Arrivals from Ukraine in Ireland Series 12, 4 February 2024, available at: https://tinyurl.com/2r53f25n.
-49 Information provided by Irish Refugee Council's Ukraine Support Team, May 2023.
+Where an applicant fails to provide such evidence, the Irish Refugee Council was made aware of cases in which applicants were required to supply other documentary evidence, for example, receipts, evidencing their presence in Ukraine at the moment of the war outbreak.51 Where an applicant has been determined as eligible for temporary protection, a certificate confirming their status is issued to the applicant by the Department of Justice.
+This certificate confers the holder the permission to reside in Ireland for a period of up to 1 year, which may be automatically extended for further periods in accordance with the Directive.52 Certificates do not contain an expiry date and remain valid until the 4th March 2025.53 In February 2025, the Department of Justice announced that holders of Temporary Protection would be permitted to extend their permission to reside in the State for one year, until the 4th of March 2026.
+In order to extend their permission, applicants are required to make a renwal application through the ISD's online portal.
+Once a decision is made by the ISD to grant an extension of temporary protection, the applicant shall receive an Irish Residence Permit evidencing their permission to reside in the State.
+Applicants current permission remains valid while awaiting a decision on their renewal application.54 Beneficiaries of Temporary Protection in Ireland may transfer their residence to another EU Member State, however, persons wishing to do so must ensure to withdraw their temporary protection status in Ireland after having taken up Temporary Protection in another Member State.55 In order to do so, applicants can submit a request in writing along with a copy of their passport to the Department of Justice, or alternatively, attend the Citywest Transfer Hub.56 50 Central Statistics Office, 'Arrivals from Ukraine in Ireland Series 15, 2 February 202, available: here.
+51 Information provided by Irish Refugee Council's Ukraine Support Team, May 2023.

-Immigration Service Delivery, "Information on Temporary Protection for People fleeing the conflict in Ukraine', 23 December 2022, available at: https://bit.ly/458iS5E.
-Immigration Service Delivery, 'Travel Confirmation', 5 January 2024, available at: https://tinyurl.com/3j89a636.
-Immmigration Service Delivery, 'Registration Renewal - Beneficiaries of Temporary Protection', 20 March 2024, available at: https://tinyurl.com/3rapbyc4.
-Information provided by Irish Refugee Council's Ukraine Support Team, April 2024.
+Immigration Service Delivery, "Information on Temporary Protection for People fleeing the conflict in Ukraine', 23 December 2022, available: here.

+53 Immigration Service Delivery, 'Travel Confirmation', 5 January 2024, available: here.

+54 Central Statistics Office, 'Arrivals from Ukraine in Ireland Series 15, 2February 2025, available: here.
 55 Information provided by Irish Refugee Council's Ukraine Support Team, May 2023.